itsjfx/scrumfaster/README.md

 * [ ] Delete jeff from database [labels=database] [1]
 ```

+the example is [provided in the repository](./example.md) if you'd like to run `scrumfaster` against it

 ### adding issues

 running with `scrumfaster --import-issues -f example.md --owner=OWNER --repo=REPO --project-id X`: